Table of contents

 10 property forecasts for the next decade and 10 things that will stay the same

-We're already well into a new year, which means it’s time that little creatures come out of hibernation – they’re called forecasters and their predictions of what lies ahead of us abound.
+We're already well into 2024, and the last few months have been a time when little creatures come out of hibernation – they’re called forecasters, and their predictions of what lies ahead of us abound.

 These relate to all areas particularly property because almost anyone who owns real estate would give their second garage to know what will happen to prices in the future.